-All branches closed for Labor Day, September 1
+All branches closed for Memorial Day, May 30th.

 Try New Nonfiction!

 The nonfiction shelves are always being renewed with the best of the latest releases.
 Ask your librarian where to find the subject areas that interest you.
-Or, browse the new Nonfiction list on the New, Best & Fun page.
+Or, browse the list on the New, Best & Fun page.
 Check it out!